garrandall/popular-music-data/tracks/life-in-a-northern-town-sugarland-little-big-town-jake-owen.md

 You could see it written in his eyes
 As the train pulled out of sight, right by

-Ah-heya ma ma ma, into the night-ahh
+Ah-heya ma ma ma, into the night-ah
 Heya ma ma ma, hey-ay-ay-ay, ah
 Life in a northern town
 Ah-hey ma ma ma, take it easy on yourself
-Ah-heya ma ma ma, into the night-ahh
+Ah-heya ma ma ma, into the night-ah
 Heya ma ma ma, hey-ay-ay-ay, ah
 Life in a northern town
 Ah hey ma ma ma ma
-Ah-heya ma ma ma, into the night-ahh
+Ah-heya ma ma ma, into the night-ah
 Heya ma ma ma, hey-ay-ay-ay, ah
 Life in a northern town
 Ah hey ma ma ma ma
-Ah-heya ma ma ma, into the night-ahh
+Ah-heya ma ma ma, into the night-ah
 Hey ma ma ma, hey-ay-ay-ay, ah
 Life in a northern town
 Ah hey ma ma ma ma